What Is a Nation?: A "spiritual principle"

 A nation is a soul, a spiritual principle.
 Two things which, properly speaking, are really one and the same constitute this soul, this spiritual principle.
 One is the past, the other is the present.
 One is the possession in common of a rich legacy of memories; the other is present consent, the desire to live together, the desire to continue to invest in the heritage that we have jointly received.
 Messieurs, man does not improvise.
 The nation, like the individual, is the outcome of a long past of efforts, sacrifices, and devotions.
 Of all cults, that of the ancestors is the most legitimate: our ancestors have made us what we are.
 A heroic past with great men and glory (I mean true glory) is the social capital upon which the national idea rests.
 These are the essential conditions of being a people: having common glories in the past and a will to continue them in the present; having made great things together and wishing to make them again.
 One loves in proportion to the sacrifices that one has committed and the troubles that one has suffered.
 One loves the house that one has built and that one passes on.
 The Spartan chant, "We are what you were; we will be what you are", is, in its simplicity, the abridged hymn of every fatherland.

 Thus, national unity rests upon common memory of glories past and shared ambition for future achievement.

 Continued consent

 A very important element of nationhood, says Renan, is the desire to continue forming part of the nation.
 Renan's second frequently quoted statement is:

 The existence of a nation (you will pardon me this metaphor) is a daily plebiscite, (Note: un plébiscite de tous les jours.) just as the continuing existence of an individual is a perpetual affirmation of life.

 This leads Renan to the conclusion that "A nation never has a veritable interest in annexing or keeping another region against the wishes of its people".
-In other words, areas such as states or provinces which wish to secede, should be permitted to do so.
+In other words areas which wish to secede, such as states or provinces, should be permitted to do so.
 "If doubts arise about national borders, consult the population of the area in dispute.
 They have the right to an opinion on the issue."